MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

       limits.cpu:
       limits.memory:
   ```
+- Requests: Initial minimum located resource to service (Recommended to be set)
+- Limits: Maximum allowed resources limits to be located

 ### Imperative vs Declarative approach
 - Imperative: Running the step by step of creation or update commands like `edit`, `scale` directly, or using object files with `create` or `update` commands